Unconditional uniqueness and non-uniqueness for Hardy-H\'enon parabolic equations: Acknowledgement

 \section{Acknowledgement}

-The first author is supported by Grant-in-Aid for Young Scientists (B) (No. 17K14216) and Challenging Research (Pioneering) (No.17H06199), Japan Society for the Promotion of Science.
+The first author is supported by Grant-in-Aid for Early-Career Scientists (No. 21K13821), Japan Society for the Promotion of Science.
 The second author is supported by JST CREST (No. JPMJCR1913), Japan and the Grant-in-Aid for Scientific Research (B) (No.18H01132) and Young Scientists Research (No.19K14581), JSPS.
 The third author is supported by Grant for Basic Science Research Projects from The Sumitomo Foundation (No.210788).
 The fourth author is supported by the Laboratoire \'Equations aux D\'eriv\'ees Partielles LR03ES04.
+We thank the anonymous reviewers for the careful reading of our manuscript and the insightful comments and suggestions.

 \begin{bibdiv} \begin{biblist}[ ]

 \bib{Avi1983}{article}{ author={P., Aviles\text{,}}, title={On isolated singularities in some nonlinear partial differential equations}, journal={Indiana Univ.
 Math.
 J.}, volume={32}, date={1983}, number={5}, pages={773--791}, }